ash-project/ash/documentation/introduction/getting_started.md

 ## Add resources to your API

-Alter your API in `api.ex` like so:
+Alter your API (`lib/my_app/api.ex`) to add the resources we created on the previous step:

 ```elixir
 resources do